Monty/IMDb_xref/README.md

 ## Usage

-### Generate some data
+### Generate initial data

 Run **./generateXrefData.sh** to download the IMDb data files and generate lists and spreadsheets containing cast members, characters portrayed, alternate titles, and other details from IMDb.
-This takes 40 seconds on my 2014 iMac (*Note: I have a fast internet connection.*)
+This takes 40 seconds on my 2014 iMac.
+(*Note: Longer if you have a slow internet connection.*)

 <details><summary><b>Show output</b></summary>